RoboCop (song): Composition and lyrics

 Musically, "RoboCop" is an art pop number.
 As it progresses, the time signature shifts.
 The song embodies portions of "Kissing in the Rain", written and performed by Doyle.
 It contains gunshots, police sirens, and crashing drums, which are backed by lush strings.
 The melody is slightly altered throughout by the strings, which were arranged by Gold and engineered by Jeff Chestek, who was assisted by Rick Friedrich, Montez Roberts, and John Stahl.
 The song has orchestral effects, featuring layered violins alongside violas.
 It also incorporates a cello, bass, and keyboards, the latter of which were played by Bhasker.
 The orchestra was added to the chorus by Ken Lewis, while Bhasker and Williams perform background vocals on the song.
 Auto-Tune is utilized strongly on West's voice throughout, with him performing verses, a chorus, and an interlude.

 In the lyrics of "RoboCop", West reminisces on the break-up between him and his ex-fiancée Alexis Phifer.
 He expresses anger towards Phifer, calling her "a drama queen" and comparing her to both the antagonist from the 1990 film Misery and RoboCop's cyborg titular character.
-West casts doubt on ever becoming a robot on the song's interlude, alluding to him using auto-tune for a creative venture.
-At the end of the verses, he utilizies the character's "drop it" catchphrase.
+West casts doubt on ever becoming a robot on the song's interlude, alluding to him using Auto-Tune for a creative venture.
+At the end of the verses, he utilizes the character's "drop it" catchphrase.
 On the outro, West repeatedly delivers a stanza about his lack of trust in Phifer: "You spoiled little L.A. girl / You're just an L.A. girl."